All schools must:

-- Prepare a report annually on the implementation of their SEN policy and their arrangements for the admission of children with SEND, the steps being taken to treat SEND children equitably, the facilities provided to enable access to the school for all children and their accessibility plan showing how they plan to improve access progressively over time.
+- Prepare a report annually on the implementation of their SEND policy and their arrangements for the admission of children with SEND, the steps being taken to treat SEND children equitably, the facilities provided to enable access to the school for all children and their accessibility plan showing how they plan to improve access progressively over time.

-In the Code of Practice, a single school stage called SEN support is implemented by early years' settings, schools, colleges and other providers with the aim of early identification of needs, early help and support for children with special educational needs and disabilities.
+In the Code of Practice, a single school stage called SEND support is implemented by early years' settings, schools, colleges and other providers with the aim of early identification of needs, early help and support for children with special educational needs and disabilities.
 All schools must publish their own Local Offer on their website and provide information on where the local authority Local Offer is published.

 What should you do if you are worried about your child at school?
 You feel that Your Child’s School Cannot Support His or Her Needs?

 You should talk to your child's teacher or SENCo (Special Education Needs Coordinator) if you're worried about any aspect of school.
 If you are not happy with the response, you can discuss your concerns with the class teacher, head of year, senior leader or head teacher.
 The school will also have a complaints procedure you can follow.
 This should be available on the school’s website.